What is customer data management (CDM)?

 Customer data management (CDM) is a set of administrative processes that allow data about customers and customer interactions from different source systems to be aggregated and normalized.
-A primary goal of CDM is to provide all individuals within the same organization with a holistic, unified view of individual customers and customer segments.
+The primary goal of CDM is to provide all individuals in an organization with a holistic, unified view of individual customers and customer segments.
 CDM is a subset of master data management (MDM).

 Best practices for customer data management

-Since customer data can become extensive and hard to manage, best practices should be put into place in order to take advantage of results.
-They include addressing:
+Customer data can become extensive and hard to manage, so best practices should be put into place to optimize results.
+CDM best practices include the following:

-Data consolidation: It is important to keep data in the same central location because if data is kept and updated in multiple places, it is easy for customer information to become inconsistent.
-Each customer should only have one record that serves as the single source of truth (SSoT) for all information across all departments and platforms.
+Data consolidation.
+It is important to keep all customer data in the same central location.
+If data is kept and updated in multiple places, customer information can become inconsistent.
+Each customer should only have one record that serves as the single source of truth (SSOT) for all information across departments and platforms.

-Data governance (DG): Once data has been collected, organizations should document standards for how data will be stored, retrieved and used.
-This includes monitoring data access permissions and outlining file naming conventions.
+Data governance.
+Once data has been collected, organizations should document standards for how data will be stored, retrieved and used.
+Elements of data governance include monitoring data access permissions and outlining file naming conventions.

-Data security: Once in place, CDM solutions should be secure.
-Customer privacy needs to be protected and security best practices should be implemented, such as data encryption, routine audits and external backups.
+Data security.
+Once in place, CDM services should be secure.
+Customer privacy needs to be protected and security best practices, such as data encryption, routine audits and external backups, should be implemented.